Perspective | Erin Jackson’s golden moment is a breakthrough for U.S. speedskating and representation

 “I think I cried immediately,” Jackson said.
 “A lot of shock, a lot of relief, a lot of happiness.”

 In 2018, Jackson finished 24th at the Olympics after just four months as a dedicated speedskater.
 She was the first Black woman to qualify for the U.S. long-track team, and she reveled in the experience.
-Because of injuries and the pandemic, she hadn’t enjoyed a linear path over the past four years, but something clicked last November.
+Because of injuries and the pandemic, she hadn’t enjoyed a linear path over the past four years, but something clicked in November.
 In the lead-up to the Olympics, she won four of eight World Cup races to earn that No. 1 ranking.
-When she started winning, she said to herself, “Okay, that’s strange.
+When she started winning, she said to herself: “Okay, that’s strange.
 Let’s see where it goes.”

 It led here, to the top, to a podium in which she could let her braids down and light up the building with a smile that matched her performance.
 On the outside, she looked happy yet mellow.
 In her mind, however, she had thought bubbles like a comic book character.

-“It was, ‘Holy crap!’ and ‘Wow!’ and ‘This is awesome!’ ” Jackson said, laughing.
+“It was ‘Holy crap!’ and ‘Wow!’ and ‘This is awesome!’ ” Jackson said, laughing.
 “Very simple thoughts.
 Very simple.”

 For several months, it has been unnecessary to overthink Jackson.
 She is the best.
 Even when she stumbles, she is the best.
 Bowe knew, and Bowe didn’t forget.
 She was the truest ally, one who didn’t abandon Jackson even when it would’ve benefited Bowe.

 The belief was worth it.
-Her friend, her fellow Floridian, her teammate, is the new queen of the 500 meters.
+Her friend — her fellow Floridian, her teammate — is the new queen of the 500 meters.
 Jackson is a new hope for diversity in winter sports.
 And she’s a savior for American speedskating.

 “This is for all of us,” Shimabukuro said of an Olympic champion of immeasurable meaning.
 “We needed this.”